Some Examples

 {

-// If the length is not enough for a protocol header, continue to wait
+// If it is less than the length of a protocol header, continue waiting

 if(strlen($recv_buffer) < self::PACKAGE_HEAD_LEN)